Bridge to Your Heart: Background

 In March 1987, band members Andrew Gold and Graham Gouldman started writing and recording songs for the follow-up to their debut album Magnetic Heaven, American English.
 One of these songs was "Bridge to Your Heart".

 The song was later released as the album's second single on 6 July 1987, on RCA Records.
-The song then debuted at No. 98 on the UK Singles Chart, and slowly rose to its peak position of No. 12 on the chart.
+The song then debuted at No. 98 on the UK Singles Chart, and slowly rose to its peak position of No. 12 on the chart, where it remained for three consecutive weeks.
 The song instantly became their breakout hit, and the American English album became the duo's first and only album to chart in the UK, peaking at No. 59 on the UK Albums Chart.
 The song became their only UK top 40 hit, making them a one-hit wonder there.
 Their only song after the release of "Bridge to Your Heart" to chart was "Anchors Aweigh", which barely scraped the top 100 of the UK Singles Chart, peaking at No. 95 on the chart.

 In Europe, the song was also a hit reaching top 10 and top 20 in a number of countries.

 Music and lyrics

-The song opens with Gold counting from one to two, backed by drums; he then restarts the countdown, counting to four – "hold it..
-NOW!".
+The song opens with Gold counting from one to two, backed by drums; he then restarts the count, counting to four – "hold it… NOW!".
 A majority of the song features Gold singing, backed by drums and pop-influenced music.
 The song also features a horn section, opened by Gold shouting "Horn!".
 The section starts after the song's final verse.

-The song's lyrics talk about a failed relationship between a man and a woman, the man trying to rekindle the relationship by promising the woman a new beginning, and that he will treat her better ("I won't make you sad / but I'll be on my best behavior").
+The song's lyrics talk about a failed relationship between a man and a woman, the man trying to rekindle the relationship by promising the woman a new beginning, and that he will treat her better ("I can't give you a written guarantee I won't make you sad / but I'll be on my best behavior").
 He then states on the chorus that he is "building a bridge" to the woman's heart.

 Music video

-The song's music video, directed by Storm Thorgerson, was released in 1987 and featured stop-motion animation, with shifting backgrounds and some scenes with more traditional animation.
+The song's music video, directed by Storm Thorgerson, was released in 1987 and featured stop-motion animation by Klasky-Csupo, Inc., with shifting backgrounds and some scenes with more traditional animation.
 These scenes follow the context of the song's lyrics.

 The video received some MTV airplay, including "Weird Al" Yankovic's AL-TV special.